 Good: There are different qualities of Gore-Tex (and related fabrics) and different kinds of seam sealing.
 Opt for the best if you want your garment to last a long time.

-Best: A glove with a wool/polypro liner and a Gore-Tex (or similar technical fabric) outer shell are the best.
+Best: A glove with a wool/polypro liner and a Gore-Tex (or similar technical fabric) outer shell is the best.
 They keep your hands warm but repel water.

 Good: Leather and fur.
 They’ll breathe but they’ll eventually get wet.